divaprotocol/oracles/docs/Tellor.md

 ## PendingExcessFeeRecipientUpdateRevoked

-Emitted in `revokePendingExcessFeeRecipientUpdate` when a pending excess fee recipient update is revoked.
+Emitted when a pending excess fee recipient update is revoked via the [`revokePendingExcessFeeRecipientUpdate`](#revokependingexcessfeerecipientupdate) function.

 ```
 event PendingExcessFeeRecipientUpdateRevoked(